psbhatbvbcs/disruptive-advertisement-aps-portfolio/index.md

 ## 1. User Interest Clustering

-   - Divide users into segments/groups based on their preference.
+   - **Scenario:**  Divide users into segments/groups based on their preference.
 Preference gathered to their activity on platforms like search engines, social media apps, and 3rd party softwares.
    - **Algorithm:**  K-Means Clustering
    - **Data Structure:**  Hash Tables (for efficient user lookups)
    - **Time Complexity:**